 monastery musings

 Page 4

 “Along the way, in varying ways and attitudes, the citizenry of Saint Petersburg witnessed … the presence in their midst of Him who might in happier days have been their Tsar.
 Some disregarded what was happening before them, eager to carry on their work of the day oblivious to anything beyond the desperate search for food and sustenance, the drab drudgery of Lenin’s Promethean hubris.
 Others stopped to watch in curious and inquiring silence.
-Still more smiled and waved enthusiastically to the Imperial Family, while a smaller …
+Still more smiled and waved enthusiastically to the Imperial Family, …

+monastery musings